TestingResearchIllinois/dependent-tests-scripts/public/README.md

 ## Prerequisites
 - The firstVers and subseqVers must be installed and its dependencies are copied into the ```target/dependency``` directory
 - All tests in the original test order must pass.
-Step (1) will generate an original order to run and any test that doesn't pass in the original order is skipped in the regression testing orders
+Step (1) will generate an original order to run and any test that doesn't pass in the original order is then skipped in Steps (2) and (3)
-- It is possible that rerunning the setup script will give different coverage of tests (e.g., one test can cover different paths in different test runs) and consequently result in different regression testing orders.
-The coverage of tests that achieved the results in our paper is available at [here]()
+- It is possible that rerunning the setup script will result in tests having different coverage (e.g., one test can cover different paths in different test runs) and consequently result in different regression testing orders.
+The coverage of tests that achieved the results in our paper is available [here]()
-- The tools are intended to work with JUnit tests that are compatiable with JUnit version 4.12
+- The tools are intended to work with tests that are compatiable with JUnit version 4.12

 ## General use case
 To use the dependent-test-aware regression testing algorithms on any Maven-based, Java project one would need to do the following.